 Anti-fascist demonstrators also joined forces yesterday as a counter-protest to the nationalist march.
 The Guardian noted one incident in which nationalist demonstrators reported kicked women belonging to the anti-fascist protest.

 "Independence Day... was safe," Interior Minister Mariusz Błaszczak said.
-"We could see white and red [the colors of the Polish flag] in the streets of Warsaw; it was a beautiful sight.
+"We could see white and red [the colours of the Polish flag] in the streets of Warsaw; it was a beautiful sight.
 We are proud that so many Poles decided to take part in [the] events."

 It's not the first time Poland Independence Day has been disrupted by the far right.
-Last year a similar protest drew 75,000 marchers, according to police estimates, though organizers put the number as being closer to 100,000.
+Last year a similar protest drew 75,000 marchers, according to police estimates, though organisers put the number as being closer to 100,000.